Election forecasting is one core occupation of policy analysts all over the world.

 So, my next step was to generate my own data to see which of the two scenarios it would refute.

 According to the taxonomy developed by Richards J. Heuer Jr. et al, structured analytic techniques form one of four analytic domains.
-The other three are unaided expert judgement, quantitative analysis of expert-generated data and quantitative analysis of empirical data.
+The other three are unaided expert judgement, qualitative analysis of expert-generated data and quantitative analysis of empirical data.

 Generating your own data is the next best thing after ice cream.